-Some groups surveyed believe there is no single point via which FSPs that registration is a requirement can contact them.
-The Government for opening a bank account and a of Tanzania, which sees a role for the necessary condition for satisfying groups in carrying out the national Know Your Client (KYC) requirements.
+Whilelists of groups exist in databases, there is no single point via which FSPs that registration is a requirement can contact them.
+The Government for opening a bank account and a of Tanzania, which sees a role for the necessary condition for satisfying groups in carrying out the national Know Your Client (KYC) requirements. development agenda, has issued In fact, many unregistered groups registered and have a bank account.
+When it comes to insurance products, Information that should be captured bank account: financial statements: Increased registration should make it easier for FSPs to engage.